Paul Castellano's house

 Following Dellacroce's death, Castellano made the unpopular decision to promote his own bodyguard, Thomas Bilotti, to the position of underboss.
 He also started making plans to break up Gotti's crew.

-However, Gotti caught wind of this plan and decided to strike first.
+However, Gotti caught wind of these plans and decided to strike first.
 Roughly two weeks later, Castellano and his new underboss were gunned down outside of Sparks Steak House in Manhattan.

 GPS coordinates